Skip to content

 As an example, the band structure is calculated using the pb.Solver defined above.

-First, for a two-dimensional plot, we must define a path in the reciprocal space that connects the high symmetry points.
-Using the pb.Lattice build-in method, the high symmetry points for the corners of a path can be found easily:
+First, for a two-dimensional plot, we define a path in the reciprocal space that connects the high symmetry points.
+Using the pb.Lattice built-in method, the high-symmetry points for the corners of a path can be found easily:

 1